lcajigasm/m3u-player/src/js/epg/README-Search.md

 ## Troubleshooting

-### Problemas comunes:
+### Common Issues

-**1. No aparecen resultados:**
+**1. No Results Appear**

-- Verificar que el índice esté construido: `searchManager.searchIndex.size > 0`
+- Verify that the index is built: `searchManager.searchIndex.size > 0`
-- Comprobar que la query tenga más de 2 caracteres
+- Check that the query has more than 2 characters
-- Revisar filtros activos
+- Review active filters

-**2. Rendimiento lento:**
+**2. Slow Performance**

-- Reducir `resultsPerPage` si hay muchos resultados
+- Reduce `resultsPerPage` if there are many results
-- Verificar que no haya memory leaks en el índice
+- Verify there are no memory leaks in the index
-- Considerar aumentar `debounceDelay` para usuarios lentos
+- Consider increasing `debounceDelay` for slow users

-**3. Estilos incorrectos:**
+**3. Incorrect Styles**

-- Verificar que `epg.css` esté cargado
+- Verify that `epg.css` is loaded
-- Comprobar que no hay conflictos de CSS
+- Check for CSS conflicts
-- Usar herramientas de desarrollo para inspeccionar elementos
+- Use developer tools to inspect elements

 ### Debug: